What is the NZ Total Diet Study?

 - regional foods, which are expected to have regional variation.

 To ensure variety, foods are purchased from a range of retail outlets.
-National foods are purchased in one city, while regional foods are purchased from 4 cities.
+National foods are purchased in one city, while regional foods are purchased from 2 North Island and 2 South Island cities.

 How food is tested

-Food samples are taken from a number of regions.
-Samples are prepared as they would be consumed (for example, bananas are peeled, meat is cooked).
-Each food is sampled twice in a calendar year to allow for seasonal variations.
-The sampling and analysis are managed over 4 testing periods, each lasting about 6 weeks.
+Food samples are taken from a number of regions over 4 quarters of the year.
+Samples are prepared as they would be consumed.
+For example, bananas are peeled and meat is cooked.
+Each food is sampled twice in a calendar year to allow for seasonal variation.
+The sampling and analysis are managed over 4 testing periods, each lasting up to 6 weeks.

-The full list of chemicals is included in the final outline document.
+The full list of chemicals proposed to be tested is included in the consultation documentation.

-The levels of the chemicals tested are combined with information on what people eat for different age and gender groups.
-This gives an estimate of the intake of these chemicals in the diet.
+The levels of the chemicals tested are combined with information on what people eat, for different age and gender groups, to give an estimate on the intake of these chemicals in the diet.

-Once the level of intake to chemicals for each of the groups has been estimated, these are compared with health-based guidance values.
-This information is used to identify if certain chemicals are a concern in the New Zealand diet.
-This could be from nutrient levels being too low or contaminant levels being too high.
+The level of intake of chemicals estimated for each of the groups is then compared with health-based guidance values to identify if certain chemicals are a concern in the New Zealand diet.
+Risks may arise from nutrient levels being too low or contaminant levels being too high.

-MPI often does follow-up studies to look at any unusual findings from the NZTDS.
+New Zealand Food Safety often carries out follow-up studies to look at any unusual findings from the NZTDS.
 These look more closely at targeted foods to check if the results we saw are outliers or part of a broader trend.

-The NZTDS found the herbicide clopyralid in potatoes, kumara, and mushrooms.
-A report has the results of follow-up testing to see if this was an isolated event.
+The 2016 NZTDS found the herbicide clopyralid in potatoes, kumara, and mushrooms.
+We did follow-up testing to see if this was an isolated event.
+That testing concluded the residues "may have been an incidental occurrence."
+You can read about the follow up survey and the findings in our report.

 Clopyralid residues in potatoes, kumara, and mushrooms [PDF, 439 KB]

-The NZTDS found aluminium concentrations which were higher than expected in certain bakery goods.
-This was identified as a potential health concern.
+The 2016 NZTDS also found aluminium concentrations higher than expected in certain bakery goods, and this was identified as a potential health concern.
 New Zealand Food Safety engaged with industry to phase out an aluminium-containing food additive.
-A follow-up survey looked at how much the aluminium concentrations had changed.
+A follow-up survey found that that use of this additive has now been phased out from use in most product recipes.

 Aluminium in bakery goods [PDF, 783 KB]